Fight Traffic Ticket in ArkansasPage Overview

-Drivers found not guilty aren’t held responsible for their traffic ticket fines or any violation-related penalties; drivers found guilty must take care of all associated ticket fines and penalties.
+If you're found "not guilty," you won't be held responsible for your traffic ticket fine or any violation-related penalties; if you're found "guilty," you must take care of all associated ticket fines and penalties.

 Determine Where to Plead

-You can also check the Arkansas Judiciary District Court's Web page for court contact and website (when applicable) information.
+You can also check the Arkansas Judiciary District Court's website for court contact information.

 Inform the Court

-- Appear in court on your “Plea and Arraignment” date, or
+- Appear in court on your “Plea and Arraignment” date.

 To avoid problems, contact your court as soon as you know you can’t make your hearing date.